 - number - The number that should be rounded.

-- significance - [optional] Multiple to use when rounding.
-Default is 1.
+- significance - The multiple to use when rounding.

 How to use